jmcollin78/versatile_thermostat/README.md

 >  1. Changing manually the target temperature, set the preset to None (no preset).
 This way you can always set a target temperature even if no preset are available.
 >  2. standard ``Away`` preset is a hidden preset which is not directly selectable.
 Versatile Thermostat uses the presence management or movement management to set automatically and dynamically the target temperature depending on a presence in the home or an activity in the room.
 See [presence management](#configure-the-presence-management).
 >  3. if you uses the power shedding management, you will see a hidden preset named ``power``.
 The heater preset is set to ``power`` when overpowering conditions are encountered and shedding is active for this heater.
 See [power management](#configure-the-power-management).
->  4. if you uses the advanced configuration you will see the preset set to ``security`` if the temperature could not be retrieved after a certain delay
+>  4. if you uses the advanced configuration you will see the preset set to ``safety`` if the temperature could not be retrieved after a certain delay
 >  5. ff you don't want to use the preseet, give 0 as temperature.
 The preset will then been ignored and will not displayed in the front component

 ## Configure the doors/windows turning on/off the thermostats